Soccer-Tunisia fans whistle at French anthem at World Cup game

-AL RAYYAN, Qatar, Nov 30 (Reuters) - Some Tunisian fans whistled at the French national anthem when it was played at the Education City stadium before kickoff in the World Cup Group D game between France and Tunisia on Wednesday.
+AL RAYYAN, Qatar, Nov 30 (Reuters) - Some Tunisian fans whistled at the French national anthem when it was played before kickoff at the World Cup Group D game between Tunisia and France at the Education City stadium on Wednesday.

 In 2008, supporters at the Stade de France whistled at "La Marseillaise" ahead of a friendly game between France and Tunisia, a former French colony which gained independence in 1956.